alex-wap/DjangoDeployment/readme.md

 ## Step 7a: Gunicorn (Ubuntu 14.04)

-**WARNING: If you're running Ubuntu 14.04, systemctl is not available.
-Follow the commands listed below.
-Otherwise, skip to Step 8.**
+**WARNING: If you're running Ubuntu 16.04, you will use systemctl.
+Follow the commands listed in Step 7.**

 You may remember that Gunicorn is our process manager.
 Let's test Gunicorn by directing it to our Django project's wsgi.py file, which is the entry point to our application.